vakodrazan/trezor-suite/docs/releases/adding-new-firmwares.md

 ## Freeze & Release

 1. Freeze Suite.
 At this moment you are all good to _Freeze_ and forward to QA.
 They should be able to test Suite in its wholeness along with the new firmwares.
 1. If QA gives a go-ahead we release.
-From suite point of view there is nothing else todo, it may be released as is.
+From suite point of view there is nothing else to do, it may be released as it is.
 1. If we want to offer new releases to the users of 3rd-party applications (using connect popup) we need to publish `@trezor/connect-common` to npm registry and use new releases in `trezor-connect`.
 	1. Update dependency of `trezor-connect`
 	1. Follow instructions [how to deploy connect to production](https://github.com/trezor/connect/blob/83af30f73f4cfa7c099c55b2b0f8a103abc299c8/docs/deployment/index.md).